 The Yankees finally traded Lyle in 1979, sending him to Texas in a multiplayer deal that put Dave Righetti in Pinstripes.
 Goose’s shower room brawl with Cliff Johnson helped ruin the Yankee’s 1979 season but in 1980, a big young right-hander named Ron Davis became the Yankee’s set-up man and he and Gossage teamed to deliver what I still consider to be some of the best relief pitching I have ever seen.
 Unfortunately, George Brett’s three-run shot of Goose in the third game of the AL playoffs that season was not a great moment in Yankee history.

 Goose was indeed a monster on the mound and deserves being in Cooperstown but I still think his signing was a matter of greed and not need on the part of Yankee management.
 Goose was born on this date in 1951, in Colorado Springs, CO.

-Goose shares his July 5th birthday with this 1965 winner of the AL Rookie of the Year Award and this one-time Yankee starting pitcher from the late thirties.
+Goose shares his July 5th birthday with this 1965 winner of the AL Rookie of the Year Award, this former Yankee pitcher and pitching coach and this one-time Yankee starting pitcher from the late thirties.

 The Boss was managing owner of the Yankees for a record 37 years.
 His Yankee teams won 11 AL Pennants and 7 World Series.
 He changed the team’s manager 20 times and hired 11 different GMs.
 His enthusiastic pursuit of free agents, beginning with Catfish Hunter changed the salary structure of professional baseball forever.
 He was suspended from the League twice.
 His entrepreneurial vision was the driving force behind the YES Entertainment Network and when he died in July of 2010, the team he had paid $10 million for was worth $1.2 billion.